Daniel-KM/Omeka-S-module-SingleSignOn/README.md

     does not work, try to change  the format of the name to set in element `<md:NameIDFormat>`, for example "urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified".
   - SP certificates:
-    Some IdPs require certificates.
-There are three ways to define it: a path to the certificate and private key, a copy-paste in fields or a creation.
+    Some IdPs require certificates to sign and to encrypt responses.
+There are three ways to define them for signature and encryption: a path to the certificate and private key, a  copy-paste in fields or a creation.
     - SP certificate path: The path should contains a directory "certs/" with at least the files `sp.crt` and `sp.key`.
 It must be outside of the web server or protected, for example with a .htaccess.